typedb/typedb-docs/0001-typedb/02-dev/08-api.md

 <div class="note">
 [Note]
-For example, to make 1,000 Remote Client API calls and with latency (ping) from client to server being 10ms, you would spend a total of 10 seconds waiting for network round-trips.
+For example, to make 1,000 Remote Client API calls and with latency (ping) from client to server being 10ms, we would spend a total of 10 seconds waiting for network round-trips.

 When dealing with large numbers of results, we recommend to use a query to fetch all required information, rather than